An overview of the legal framework for work in Thailand

 Types of visas for work in Thailand

-Before you can legally work in Thailand, you must first obtain the appropriate visa.
-It is important to note that obtaining a visa does not, in itself, grant you the legal right to work in Thailand.
-While the visa is a prerequisite for applying for a work permit, it is the work permit itself that authorizes you to engage in employment in Thailand.
+Before you can legally work in Thailand, you must obtain the appropriate visa.
+However, a visa alone does not grant you the legal right to work in Thailand.
+Although you need a visa to apply for a work permit, only the work permit authorizes you to engage in employment in Thailand.

 The Non-Immigrant B Visa

-The Non-Immigrant B visa is the most common type of visa granted to foreign nationals wishing to work in the Kingdom.
+The Non-Immigrant B visa is the most common visa for foreign nationals who wish to work in the Kingdom.

-- Work in Thai companies or be on paid internship
+• Work for Thai companies or undertake a paid internship

-- Conduct business, e.g. short-term business visit upon invitation by Thai business counterparts
+• Conduct business, for example by attending a short-term business visit upon invitation from Thai business counterparts

-- Invest in Thailand (through ownership of condominium, deposit in a Thai bank, or Thai government bond, with face value not less than 3 million THB).
+• Invest in Thailand through condominium ownership, a deposit in a Thai bank, or a Thai government bond with a face value of at least 3 million THB.

 The requirements for obtaining a Non-Immigrant B visa for work in Thailand include the following:

-- Valid Passport: Your passport must be valid for at least six months beyond your intended stay in Thailand.
+Valid Passport: Your passport must remain valid for at least six months beyond your intended stay in Thailand.

-- Employment Contract: A signed contract from a Thai employer is typically required, as per Section 5 of the Immigration Act B.E.
+Employment Contract: You must provide a signed contract from a Thai employer, as required under Section 5 of the Immigration Act B.E.
 2522.

-- Company Registration: Your employer must be a legally registered entity in Thailand under the Civil and Commercial Code, Section 107, which governs company registration.
-The hiring Thai company must have at least 2 million THB in registered capital for each foreign employee.
-It must employ a minimum of four Thai staff per foreigner.
-The company must be up to date on tax payments and Social Security contributions.
+Company Registration: Your employer must register as a legal entity in Thailand under Section 107 of the Civil and Commercial Code, which governs company registration.
+The hiring company must hold at least 2 million THB in registered capital for each foreign employee and employ a minimum of four Thai staff members per foreigner.
+The company must also remain up to date with tax payments and Social Security contributions.

-- Proof of Qualifications: Depending on the type of work, you may be required to submit proof of your qualifications and relevant experience.
+Proof of Qualifications: Depending on the type of work, you must submit proof of your qualifications and relevant experience.

-- Medical Examination: A medical certificate indicating that you are free from contagious diseases may be required under the Public Health Act (B.E.
+Medical Examination: You must provide a medical certificate confirming that you are free from contagious diseases, as required under the Public Health Act (B.E.
 2535).

 The SMART Visa

-The SMART Visa, implemented by the Board of Investment (BOI), offers an alternative for highly skilled professionals, investors, executives, and startup founders involved in Thailand’s promoted industries—such as robotics, biotech, or digital technology.
+The SMART Visa, which the Board of Investment (BOI) implements, provides an alternative for highly skilled professionals, investors, executives, and startup founders who work in Thailand’s promoted industries, such as robotics, biotechnology, or digital technology.

-Unlike the Non-B visa, holders of SMART Visas are exempt from obtaining a separate Work Permit, as per Section 64 of the Emergency Decree B.E.
+Unlike the Non-B visa, the SMART Visa allows holders to work without obtaining a separate Work Permit under Section 64 of the Emergency Decree B.E.
 2561.
-This visa is particularly advantageous for senior executives or foreign experts working for BOI-certified companies.
+This visa particularly benefits senior executives or foreign experts who work for BOI-certified companies.

-A European engineer, for instance, hired to lead a research project in a BOI-promoted tech park in Chiang Mai may qualify for a SMART-T Visa.
-If approved, they can stay in Thailand for up to 4 years, bring their spouse and children, and enjoy exemption from the 90-day address reporting requirement.
+For example, a European engineer whom a BOI-promoted tech park in Chiang Mai hires to lead a research project may qualify for a SMART-T Visa.
+If authorities approve the application, the engineer may stay in Thailand for up to four years, bring a spouse and children, and benefit from an exemption from the 90-day address reporting requirement.

 To qualify, applicants must demonstrate:

-All SMART Visa applications require endorsement from the SMART Visa Unit before submission to immigration authorities.
+Applicants must obtain endorsement from the SMART Visa Unit before they submit the SMART Visa application to immigration authorities.

 The Non-Immigrant O Visa (Spouse)

-The Non-Immigrant O visa is available for foreign nationals who are married to Thai citizens.
-This visa provides the opportunity for the foreign spouse to apply for a work permit.
+The Non-Immigrant O visa allows foreign nationals who are married to Thai citizens to stay in Thailand.
+This visa allows the foreign spouse to apply for a work permit.

 To qualify for the Non-Immigrant O visa as a foreigner married to a Thai citizen, applicants must meet the following criteria:

-- Marriage to a Thai Citizen: The applicant must be legally married to a Thai national, with proof of the marriage in the form of a marriage certificate.
+Marriage to a Thai Citizen: The applicant must hold a legal marriage to a Thai national and provide a marriage certificate as proof.

-- Financial Requirements: The foreign spouse must meet certain financial criteria, typically including a minimum income level or bank deposit to prove they can support themselves in Thailand.
+Financial Requirements: The foreign spouse must meet specific financial criteria, which typically include a minimum income level or a bank deposit that demonstrates the ability to support themselves in Thailand.

-- Proof of Relationship: Proof of a genuine and ongoing marital relationship is required, which may include joint financial records or other supporting documents.
+Proof of Relationship: The applicant must provide evidence of a genuine and ongoing marital relationship, such as joint financial records or other supporting documents.

-- Medical Examination: As with other visa types, a medical examination confirming the applicant’s good health may be required under the Public Health Act (B.E.
+Medical Examination: The applicant may need to complete a medical examination and provide a certificate confirming good health under the Public Health Act (B.E.
 2535).

 The Long-Term Resident (LTR) Visa